shakes76/PatternAnalysis-2023/recognition/README.md

 ![Alt text](ADNI_TRANSFORMER_47379251/assets/00%EF%80%BA20%EF%80%BA11_Report.png)

-Here X-axis is number of epochs and Y-axis Loss
+* Here X-axis is the number of epochs and Y-axis is Loss.

 #### Validation Accuracy

 ![Alt text](ADNI_TRANSFORMER_47379251/assets/00%EF%80%BA20%EF%80%BA12_Accuracy.png)

-Here X-axis is number of epochs and Y-axis Accuracy
+* Here X-axis is the number of epochs and Y-axis is Accuracy.

 #### Rangpur Performance (refer appendix 2)